Skip to content

 Nine of Swords

 The Nine of Swords represents anxiety, fear, and mental anguish.
-Depicting a figure sitting up in bed with their head in their hands, this card signifies sleepless nights, worry, and the overwhelming burden of negative thoughts or guilt.
+This card signifies sleepless nights, worry, and the overwhelming burden of negative thoughts or guilt.

 • Figure sitting up in bed: Represents anxiety, worry, and mental distress.